 1) Verify Ohm's law by measuring and then plotting voltage vs. current for a resistor.
 Measure the voltage and current simultaneously by using both the handheld and desktop multimeters.
-Fit your graph(s) to extract the measured resistance using the formula, where $V{affset}$ is the voltage offset of the multimeter.
-What should the $V{affset}$ be for an ideal multimeter?
+Fit your graph(s) to extract the measured resistance using the formula, where V{offset} is the voltage offset of the multimeter.
+What should the V{offset} be for an ideal multimeter?
 Use a resistor of your choice.
 Take at least five data points for each resistor.
 Do the slope and intercept from your fit consistent with the expectations?
 Repeat the measurement with a resistor of a much higher value (e.g. 10-100X) than your previous choice.
 Use a DC power supply for the circuit.

-$V = V{offset} + IR$
+$$V = V{offset} + IR$$

-2) Measure the DC resistance $(R_m)$ of your multimeter when it is used to measure voltage, i.e. on voltage scale.
+2) Measure the DC resistance (R_m) of your multimeter when it is used to measure voltage, i.e. on voltage scale.
 This can be done using a voltage divider, which consists of two resistors in series with one of them being the multimeter internal resistor.
-Draw the circuit diagram and show that the DC resistance is given by where $V_m$ is the voltage reading on the multimeter and V is the power supply voltage which should be measured with another multimeter in order to achieve the precision needed to provide a decent measurement of the DC resistance.
-Look up $R_m$ in the manual of the multimeter (e.g. from the web) so that you can choose a R such that you have good sensitivity to the measurement of $R_m$ .
+Draw the circuit diagram and show that the DC resistance is given by where V_m is the voltage reading on the multimeter and V is the power supply voltage which should be measured with a multimeter in order to achieve the precision needed to provide a decent measurement of the DC resistance.
+Prove this formula first before measuring R_m so that you construct the proper circuit.
+Look up R_m in the manual of the multimeter (e.g. from the web) so that you can choose a R such that you have good sensitivity to the measurement of R{m} .
 How does your measurement of the multimeter's resistance compare to the specs of the meter?
-Note: Prove the formula first before measuring $R_m$ so that you construct the proper circuit.